St Mary's Church Barton-upon-Humber

 The Churchyard contains the grave of the folk-musician Joseph Taylor, who was pivotal to the preservation of a number of Lincolnshire folk-songs, including 'Brigg Fair' and 'The White Hare '.
 Three acres of land adjacent to the Churchyard were purchased by the Church and turned over to meadow paths, a play area and indigenous woodland planting.
 There is also a small amphitheatre, the only such in the North of England.

-Services are held on the third Sunday of each month at 9.30 (BCP)
+Services are held on the fifth Sunday of each month at 11.00 (BCP)

 St Andrew's is a small Grade II building, mediæval in origin and with an unusual brick 17th century tower.
 In the Middle Ages there was a Benedictine (later Carthusian) priory in the parish, though its relationship to the present parish church is unclear.